raybox94/PuMpup/docs/PMP.md

 Compares current project processes to comparable projects
 ##### Statistical Sampling
 Choosing a representative sample from a population of interest for inspection

+### Project resources management plan

+The resource management plan involves creating plans and processes so that the resources are managed properly.

+#### Project organizational chart

 ### Project communication management plan